kiddo3/vagrant-docker-swarm/README.md

 # Docker Swarm Vagrant

 This is a simple Vagrantfile which can be used to spin few nodes with Docker 1.12+ installed.
 You can play with Docker Swarm on it.
-Boxes are Ubuntu Trusty amd64.
+Boxes are Ubuntu Xenial amd64.

 # Docker Swarm